saibotsivad/blockdown-binder/README.md

 ### Document Self Reference

-Metadata in the document can reference data in the Blockdown's first YAML section (aka the Front Matter) using the syntax `$ref("POINTER")` where `POINTER` is the [JSON Pointer (RFC-6901)](https://datatracker.ietf.org/doc/html/rfc6901) to that property.
+Metadata in the document blocks can reference data in the Blockdown's first YAML section (aka the Front Matter) using the syntax `$ref("POINTER")` where `POINTER` is the [JSON Pointer (RFC-6901)](https://datatracker.ietf.org/doc/html/rfc6901) to that property.

 For example, given this Front Matter section: